Background pattern

 • Confusion.

-• A combination of high temperature (fever), sweating, muscle stiffness, feeling very drowsy or dizzy (a condition known as "neuroleptic malignant syndrome").
+• A combination of high temperature (fever), sweating, muscle stiffness, feeling very drowsy or dizzy (a disorder called "neuroleptic malignant syndrome").

 • Prolonged and painful erection (priapism).

-• Breast swelling and unexpected milk production (galactorrhea).
+• Swollen breasts and unexpected milk production (galactorrhea).

-• Clots in the veins, especially in the legs (symptoms include swelling, pain, and redness in the leg), which may travel through the blood vessels to the lungs, causing chest pain and difficulty breathing.
-If you notice any of these symptoms, seek medical help immediately.
+• Blood clots in the veins, especially in the legs (symptoms include swelling, pain, and redness in the leg), which can travel through the blood vessels to the lungs, causing chest pain and difficulty breathing.
+If you notice any of these symptoms, seek medical attention immediately.

 • Decreased body temperature (hypothermia).

-• A condition (known as "metabolic syndrome") in which you may have a combination of 3 or more of the following effects: increased fat around your abdomen, decreased "good" cholesterol (HDL-C), increased levels of a type of fat in the blood called triglycerides, increased blood pressure, and increased blood sugar levels.
+• A state (called "metabolic syndrome") in which you may have a combination of 3 or more of the following effects: increased fat around your abdomen, decreased "good" cholesterol (HDL-C), increased triglycerides, increased blood pressure, and increased blood sugar.

-• A combination of fever, flu-like symptoms, sore throat, or any other infection with a very low white blood cell count, a condition known as agranulocytosis.
+• A combination of fever, flu-like symptoms, sore throat, or any other infection with a very low white blood cell count, a condition called agranulocytosis.

 • Intestinal obstruction.

-• Increased levels of creatine phosphokinase in the blood (a substance found in muscles).
+• Increased creatine phosphokinase in the blood (a substance found in muscles).

-• Severe skin rash, blisters, or red spots.
+• Severe rash, blisters, or red spots on the skin.

-• Severe allergic reaction (known as anaphylaxis) that may cause difficulty breathing or shock.
+• Severe allergic reaction (called anaphylaxis) that can cause difficulty breathing or shock.

-• Quick swelling of the skin, usually around the eyes, lips, and throat (angioedema).
+• Rapid swelling of the skin, usually around the eyes, lips, and throat (angioedema).

-• Skin rash with irregular red patches (erythema multiforme) (see section 2).
+• Skin rash with irregular red spots (erythema multiforme) (see section 2).

-• Drug reaction with eosinophilia and systemic symptoms (DRESS), which includes flu-like symptoms, rash, swollen lymph nodes, and abnormal blood test results (including increased white blood cell count and elevated liver enzymes) (see section 2).
+• Drug reaction with eosinophilia and systemic symptoms (DRESS), which consists of flu-like symptoms with rash, fever, swollen lymph nodes, and abnormal blood test results (including increased white blood cell count (eosinophilia) and elevated liver enzymes) (see section 2).

-• Withdrawal symptoms may occur in newborn babies of mothers who have usedquetiapineduring pregnancy.
+• Withdrawal symptoms may occur in newborns of mothers who have used quetiapine during pregnancy.

 • Stroke.